PROFESSIONALS / MAY 4, 2021

 Magali REGHEZZA-ZITT Doctor in Geography at Ecole Normale Superieure and member of the High Council on Climate

-Célia BLAUEL Deputy Mayor of Paris in charge of the resilience of the 2030 perspective and the Seine
+Célia BLAUEL Deputy Mayor of Paris, in charge of the Seine, Prospective Paris 2030 and Resilience

 Session 3 – Heat waves